haiphucnguyen/mycollab2/mycollab-app-community/src/main/installer-resources/README.md

 * Change the issue workflow similar than Bugzilla
 * Allow to edit description in file management
 * Allow user add attachments in phase form
+* Revise the bug workflow in  the kanban view
+* General performance improvement in project module
 * Other minor improvements

 **Bug Fixes**